JoshuaVandaele/SuperISOUpdater/README.md

 ## Usage

-To use sisou, follow these steps:
+To use SISOU, follow these steps:

-1. Open your terminal or command prompt.
-2. Navigate to the directory where you cloned the script.

 ### Running the script